loadfred/tinydiffusioncpu/README.md

 - Models
   - Place .safetensors/.ckpt in models folder
   - Choose from models in folder with the cli (it'll detect them) or enter full path
+  - You can create subdirectories in the "models" folder and they'll still be searched through for model choosing
 - Loras
   - Stable Diffusion 1.5 TCD/LCM loras supported (installed with **start** script)
   - Place your .safetensors loras in the loras folder
   - Choose from loras with the cli (automatically detected) or enter full path
   - Enter lora weights, usually between 0.4 and 1.0
   - Able to enable/disable/edit loras in use in cli
+  - You can create subdirectories in the "loras" folder and they'll still be searched through for lora choosing
+  - "special" directory is ignored, it contains the tcd/lcm loras
 - Embeddings (textual inversions)
   - Place .pt/.safetensors in embeddings folder
   - All embeddings automatically loaded, nothing else required